microsoft/terraform-provider-azuredevops/README.md

 ## Important!
 This repository is a work in progress and is not yet suitable for production workloads.
 Community contributions are welcome.

+## Resource Documentation

+Documentation for things like resource specific usage examples, required parameters and default values can be found in our [client facing docs](./website/index.md).

 ## Configuration Values

 | Environment Variable | Description | Required? | Example |